Amigomío

 Amigomío is a 1994 Argentine film directed by Alcides Chiesa and Jeanine Meerapfel.
 Script written by Alcides Chiesa it was based on a novel by Pablo Bergel.
 The film was produced in a co-production with Germany.
 Mario Adorf appears as the grandfather of the young boy.

+Summary

+A political activist from Argentina flees with his young son and embarks on an extensive journey across South America until they reach Ecuador.